JonathanGuo/headline-app/README.md

 ## Credits

-This project is based on [KleoPetroff/react-webpack-boilerplate](https://github.com/KleoPetroff/react-webpack-boilerplate.git) it's an awesome boilerplate for most apps to get start with
+This project is based on [KleoPetroff/react-webpack-boilerplate](https://github.com/KleoPetroff/react-webpack-boilerplate.git) which is an awesome boilerplate for most apps to get start with

 ## Licence

-_react-webpack-boilerplate_ is available under MIT.
+Headline App is available under MIT.